KeoneSomers/spacetime-panel/README.md

 # Spacetime Panel

-Spacetime Panel is a lightweight, web-based control panel designed to interact with your Spacetime server.
+Spacetime Panel is a lightweight, web-based control panel designed to interact with your SpacetimeDB server.
 It provides an intuitive interface to manage your game’s data, view server state, and test functionality in real-time.
 Built with TypeScript and Node.js, it integrates seamlessly with Spacetime’s TypeScript bindings, making it easy to inspect and manipulate your database tables directly from the browser.